ape-harmony-p2c/ape_harmony_p2p/whitepaper.md

 ### INCREASE IP VALUE FOR NFT COLLECTIONS

+We understand that a primary objective for all NFT collections is the development of their IP.
+Whether this be in the form of cartoons, comic books, YouTube videos, toys and merchandise, branding of a new soft drink, or a petting zoo with real apes, utilizing the IP in new and creative ways is a major goal of every NFT collection.

+Holders of NFTs can now use Ape Harmony P2C to create requests for funding from other holders of their NFT.
+This is peer to community funding.
+The use cases are wide but this will usually be to create something which develops the IP of the NFT in question.
+Otherwise why would the community want to fund it?

+### HOW DOES IT ALL WORK?

 Every NFT collection can create its own funding hub on Ape Harmony P2C simply by connecting any wallet with an NFT from that collection to the Ape Harmony contract.
 Only owners of that specific NFT have access to post requests for funding but all users have access to view the content on the funding hub as well as contribute funds to funding rounds.